CassandraB670/holbertonschool-low_level_programming/static_libraries/README.md

 	If you haven’t coded all of the above functions create empty ones with the right prototype.
 	Don’t forget to push your main.h file to your repository.
 	It should at least contain all the prototypes of the above functions.

+Task 1 - file create_static_lib.sh

+	Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.